francislxw/cv/computer-graphics/ffd-dragpoints/README.md

 During FFD implementation, summarize four methods for dragging control points in interactive mesh editing.

-method 1 & 4 are basic ways, method 2 & 3 are concise and roubst
+Method 1 & 4 are basic ways, method 2 & 3 are concise and roubst

-#M1: Draw control points and lines on a three js 2D plane.
+* M1: Draw control points and lines on a three js 2D plane.
-#M2: Draw control points and lines on a three js BoxGeometry
+* M2: Draw control points and lines on a three js BoxGeometry
-#M3: Use 3D grid methods to darw controls points and linessegments in 3D direction
+* M3: Use 3D grid methods to darw controls points and linessegments in 3D direction
-#M4: Basic method, by calculating control points and lines postions with algorithm, then draw them.
+* M4: Basic method, by calculating control points and lines postions with algorithm, then draw them.

  <img align='middle' src="docs/1.demo.jpg" height="300" width="98%" >

 ## Techniques
-#Enter 'Shift' key to choose multiple constol points to drag points,
+* Press _'shift'_ to select multiple control points
-#Enter 'Ctrl' key to choose adjecent points of a plane on dragging control points.
+* Press _'control'_ to select adjecent control points

 ## Dev environment